Funding provided to ACCE+ DLA students comprises three parts:

 Stipend

 For students who are based in London for at least 12 months continuously there is an additional London weighting.
-For 2022/23, students studying in London receive a stipend of £19,668.

 Research Support Training Grant (RTSG)